-Patients, visitors and workers not performing clinical procedures will no longer be required to wear face masks in dental offices and other indoor health care settings in California beginning April 3 per new guidance from the state Department of Public Health.
+Patients, visitors and workers not performing clinical procedures are no longer be required to wear face masks in dental offices and other indoor health care settings in California as of April 3 per new guidance from the state Department of Public Health.

 New training specifically for California dentists focuses on COVID-19 vaccine administration, patient preparation and documentation and satisfies the 1 unit of C.E. dentists must complete to administer the COVID-19 vaccines.

 The new year always brings new laws for employers in California, and 2023 is no exception for dental practices.
 The laws run the gamut of employment concerns.
 Many took effect Jan.
 1, while others allow a grace period to fully comply.
 Many affect employers of every size.

 Cal/OSHA’s COVID-19 Prevention Non-Emergency Regulations took effect Feb.
 3, replacing the most recent version of the emergency temporary standards that California dentists have been complying with since May 2022.

 Workers in California dental offices are no longer required to quarantine after a close-contact exposure with someone who has COVID-19 if the exposed worker is asymptomatic and does not test positive, according to updated state guidance.

 “Sad or Mad: Fear and Loss of Control in the Pandemic,” an editorial by Kerry K. Carney, DDS, CDE, that appeared in the April 2021 Journal of the California Dental Association, is the first-place recipient of the 2021 William J. Gies Editorial Award.

 The California Department of Public Health on Sept.
 17 ended the COVID-19 testing mandate for unvaccinated health care workers and other individuals in high-risk settings, which include dental offices.